What Seneca taught about dealing with failure

 Despite his profound knowledge of history, Seneca proved rather slow in comparing his own circumstances with thinkers of prior centuries.
 He revered Cato the Younger (95-46 BC) for his fierce opposition to Julius Caesar (100-44 BC), but could he not see that Cato ended up committing suicide?

-Seneca: redouble our prudence when risks are high
+Extra prudence when risks are high

-Third, Seneca advised to redouble our prudence when risks are too high.
+Seneca advised us to redouble our prudence when risks are too high.
 Preserving our own life and possessions is more crucial than earning honours.
 The former should enable us to live extra years or decades, while the honours might dissipate before the end of the day.

 I share the opinions that Seneca expressed in the 33rd Letter to Lucilius, when he praised Fabius Maximus (280-203 BC).
 I agree that the slow, prudent, ultra-cautious strategy adopted by Fabius Maximus was the best one against Hannibal.